Production of the James Bond films: Licence to Kill (1989)

-Michael G. Wilson and Barbara Broccoli (1990–present)
+Michael G. Wilson and Barbara Broccoli (1990–2025)

 The relatively disappointing box office returns for Licence to Kill led to Albert Broccoli questioning his own leadership of the series, and he put Danjaq, holders of the Bond film copyright, up for sale.
 Timothy Dalton was quoted at the time as saying "My feeling is this will be the last one.
 I don't mean my last one, I mean the end of the whole lot.
 I don't speak with any real authority, but it's sort of a feeling I have".

-In 1990 the situation was further complicated when MGM/UA was sold to Qintex, which wanted to then merge with Pathé Communications; the Bond back catalogue was leased to Pathé at a lower-than-market value, without consulting Danjaq – which sued MGM/UA Communications, which was itself the target of a failed takeover bid by Pathé.
+In 1990 the situation was further complicated when MGM/UA was sold to Qintex, which wanted to then merge with Pathé; the Bond back catalogue was leased to Pathé at a lower-than-market value, without consulting Danjaq – which sued MGM/UA Communications, which was itself the target of a failed takeover bid by Pathé.
 In August 1990 Albert Broccoli appointed his daughter Barbara Broccoli alongside Michael G. Wilson as producers at Eon, while he concentrated on matters at Danjaq.
 The dispute between Danjaq and MGM/UA was protracted and delayed production of Bond 17, but was finally settled in 1993.

 The new producers changed the policy of behind-the-scenes continuity prevalent in the series up to that point and, from the 1990s onwards, there were more changes in key production roles, including employing directors "on a 'guest director' footing".